Made You Look (Meghan Trainor song): Background and release

-"Made You Look" was serviced to hot adult contemporary radio stations in the United States as the second single from Takin' It Back (2022) on October 31, 2022.
+"Made You Look" was serviced to hot adult contemporary radio stations in the United States, as the second single from Takin' It Back (2022), on October 31, 2022.
 The song was sent for radio airplay in Italy on November 18, 2022.
 On December 9, 2022, its a cappella version, featuring guest vocals from Olsen, Scott Hoying, and influencers Elyse Myers and Sri, was released alongside an accompanying music video.
-An online dance challenge choreographed by TikTok users Brookie and Jessie set to "Made You Look" became a trend on the platform, following which around two million user-generated videos also used the song.
-The song was supported by a Joel Corry remix on December 31, 2022, and its instrumental and sped-up versions in January 2022.
-On January 27, its remix version featuring Kim Petras was released and serviced for radio airplay in Italy.
-Petras adds new ad libs and high notes during her verse on "Made You Look".
+"Made You Look" was supported by a Joel Corry remix on December 31, 2022, and its instrumental and sped-up versions in January 2023.
+On January 27, the song's remix version featuring Kim Petras was released and serviced for radio airplay in Italy.
+Petras added new ad libs and high notes during her verse on it.
 She recorded her vocals in Trainor's home studio, and recalled the experience: "I had 'Made You Look' stuck in my head for months, [...] then when I got asked to jump on it, I was really, really excited.
 I've never worked with an artist who wanted to track me and comp my vocals and do it all together."

 Composition and lyrics

 "Made You Look" is two minutes and 14 seconds long.
 Vindver produced, programmed, and engineered the song.
 He plays the keyboards and percussion, Jesse McGinty plays the baritone saxophone and trombone, and Mike Cordone plays the trumpet.
 Jeremie Inhaber mixed the song, and Randy Merrill mastered it at Sterling Sound in New York City.

-Musically, "Made You Look" is a doo-wop song, which recalls earlier styles of popular music.
+Musically, "Made You Look" is a doo-wop song.
 Vindver incorporated horns into the song's instrumentation to achieve the style.
-Along with layered harmonies, it prominently features the bass and brass instruments, which Riff's Piper Westrom thought harken back to the sound of Title.
+Along with layered harmonies, it prominently features the bass and brass instruments, which Riff's Piper Westrom thought are reminiscent of the sound of Title.
 "Made You Look" has a call and response hook; Peter Piatkowski of PopMatters described it as a "spiritual sequel" to "All About That Bass" due to their shared "pouty, surly delivery and the girl group arrangement".

 The lyrics of "Made You Look" discuss the theme of self-love; Trainor encourages her female listeners to champion their natural beauty and confidence.
 She namechecks high-end luxury fashion houses, including Gucci and Louis Vuitton, and insists she looks better donning just her hoodie and "hotter when [her] morning hair's a mess".
 Trainor declares that onlookers would find her walk jaw-dropping and become obsessed with her once they "get a taste"; she also uses the slang term "14-karat cake" to refer to her backside.